ballerina-attic/loadbalancing-failover/README.md

 ### Deploying on Kubernetes

-- You can run the services that we developed above, on Kubernetes.
-The Ballerina language offers native support for running a ballerina programs on Kubernetes, with the use of Kubernetes annotations that you can include as part of your service code.
-Also, it will take care of the creation of the docker images.
+- You can run the services that we have developed above, on Kubernetes.
+The Ballerina language offers native support for running ballerina programs on Kubernetes, with the use of Kubernetes annotations which you can include as part of your service code.
+Also, it takes care of the creation of the docker images.
 So you don't need to explicitly create docker images prior to deploying it on Kubernetes.
 Let's see how we can deploy the book_search_service we developed above on kubernetes.

-- We need to import `` import ballerinax/kubernetes; `` and use `` @kubernetes `` annotations as shown below to enable kubernetes deployment for the service we developed above.
+- We need to import `` import ballerinax/kubernetes; `` and use `` @kubernetes `` annotations as shown below to enable kubernetes deployment for the service we have developed above.

 > NOTE: Linux users can use Minikube to try this out locally.